Antwon Rose Death Ruled A Homicide: The Unarmed Pittsburgh-Area Teen Was Shot Dead While Running From Police

 The shooting sparked protests in Pittsburgh, according to USA Today.
 At one point the protests shut down portions of a highway.

 Meanwhile, at 3:51 p.m.
-Eastern Time, WTAE-TV (Pittsburgh) said that Rosfeld had hired an attorney and would be speaking to investigators “soon,” according to District Attorney Stephen Zappala.
+Eastern Time, WTAE-TV said that Rosfeld had hired an attorney and would be speaking to investigators “soon,” according to District Attorney Stephen Zappala.